-Today, President Obama finally produced his long-form birth certificate, rendering this button (above, left), and a central complaint of presumptive presidential candidate Donald Trump's campaign, obsolete.
-In 1968, candidate Richard Nixon promised to bring the troops home from …
+Today, President Obama finally produced his long-form birth certificate, rendering this button (above, right), and a central complaint of presumptive presidential candidate Donald Trump's campaign, obsolete.
+In 1968, candidate Richard Nixon promised to bring the troops home from…

 Stuck on Comic Character Pinbacks